11 The Fungi Kingdom

 • Describe the roles fungi play in their environment

-• Describe the composition of the mycelium
+• Describe the composition of hyphae and mycelium

 • Describe the mode of nutrition of fungi